DU-BIA-Elmore-4390-W19/homework-4-xiaomangai/homework-4.md

     ## [1] 4.484515

-1. Use cross-validation in order to determine the optimal level of tree complexity.
+### (c) Use cross-validation in order to determine the optimal level of

+tree complexity.
 Does pruning the tree improve the test MSE?

 ``` r
 set.seed(9823)